edge-cloud/www.edge-cloud.net/_drafts/dx-overview.md

 ---
 title: AWS Direct Connect overview
 author: Christian Elsen
-excerpt: Overview of AWS Direct Connect
+excerpt: Overview of AWS Direct Connect, with which you can establish private connectivity between AWS and your data center, office, factory or collocated environment.
 layout: single
-permalink: /2022/07/13/dx-overview/
+permalink: /2022/06/28/dx-overview/
 categories:
   - EdgeCloud
 tags: